giDai7ja/zabbix_nvidia_multi_gpu/README.md

 ### Installation

-* Upload the nvidia_gpus.conf user settings file to the directory according to your agent settings.
-[More...](https://www.zabbix.com/documentation/current/en/manual/appendix/config/zabbix_agentd#include)
+* Upload the nvidia_gpus.conf user settings file to the directory according to your agent settings
 * Restart the zabbix-agent
 * Import template zbx_nvidia_multigpu.yaml and link this template to the monitored host

 This template is set up and tested on a server with nine Nvidia graphics cards.
 Comments, suggestions and help to improve this template are welcome

-## Author

-Vladimir Eliseev

 ## Macros used